 With this recipe, you’ll be able to make the most satisfying clear chicken soup using chicken thighs, vegetables and some noodles.
-Trust me, you’ll need a bowl or two when it gets rainy and freezing outside.
-When that time comes, remember this soup recipe – it will warm your body and your heart!
+Trust me, you’ll need a bowl or two when it gets rainy and freezing outside – so make sure to save the recipe right now!
+Offer ends in 3 minutes.